K-Dramas To Watch In April 2017 — What Korean Dramas Should You Check Out This Month?

 Three years later, the two meet again when Yoo Mi becomes a nutritionist for the company cafeteria Jin Wook works for.
 They pretend not to recognize each other while fighting their physical attraction to each other in the process.

-My Secret Romance is a unique K-drama as it is co-produced by DramaFever and OCN which in turn makes DramaFever the first VOD streaming site of Korean content to work side-by-side directly with a Korean network.
+My Secret Romance is a unique K-drama as it is co-produced by DramaFever and OCN which in turn makes DramaFever the first VOD streaming site of Korean content to work side by side directly with a Korean network.
 Also, this will be OCN’s first romantic comedy as well as the first to air on Mondays and Tuesdays.

 My Secret Romance will air, as mentioned above, on Mondays and Tuesdays at 9 p.m.
 KST on OCN.
 It will be available exclusively on DramaFever depending on region availability.